CrossRealms/Splunk-Cyences-App-for-Splunk/docs/data_onboarding/cloud_tenancies/gws.md

 3. Install the Add-on on the Search Head.

-The following items should not be installed on a Search Head if the Cyences app is already present due to authentication tagging issues:
+The following Apps/Add-ons should not be installed on a Search Head if the Cyences app is already present due to authentication tagging issues:
 * G Suite For Splunk -
 [https://splunkbase.splunk.com/app/3791/](https://splunkbase.splunk.com/app/3791/)
 * TA for G Suite App -